10kseason/beonyeokgi/README.md

 - Mirror Kokoro playback to a virtual microphone by setting `[kokoro].passthrough_input_device` to the input device index/name (e.g. the 3rd input device).
 Audio continues to play on the main output while also feeding the specified input.
 - To pin a specific configuration, override `[kokoro].backend`, `[kokoro].device`, or `[kokoro].onnx_providers` and rerun.
 CLI overrides such as `--kokoro-backend onnx` or `--kokoro-provider DmlExecutionProvider` are still supported.
 - Built-in queueing keeps playback smooth: sentences are batched until the group reaches roughly 0.8–1.2 s, a fixed 120 ms crossfade blends consecutive utterances, and short clips flush automatically when speech pauses.
 The tunables (`short_threshold_ms`, `min_batch_ms`, `max_batch_ms`, `crossfade_ms`, etc.) live under `[kokoro]` if you need to tweak them.
-- Kokoro playback is skipped automatically if Whisper returns Korean (non-translated) text, preventing Korean sentences from being spoken in the English voice.
+- Kokoro playback is skipped automatically if translation fails and non-English (Hangul/Kana/Han) characters remain after the fallback translator pass.
+- `[kokoro].passthrough_input_device` can now be set directly from the UI ("Kokoro 출력" row) instead of editing the config file.

 Voice Changer Integration